 Applies the concepts of nursing practice presented in NURS 071, 072, and 073 A&B then focuses on additional concepts for safe, humanistic, patient-centered care to a diverse patient population focusing on wellness for a pediatric patient.
 This course also applies nursing concepts to the care of children.
 The focus is to provide students opportunities to integrate all program concepts to the care of pediatric patients.
 Application of knowledge and skills occurs in a variety of clinical settings.
-Internet access required.
+Internet and PC computer access with chrome web browser required in order to utilizes online NCLEX test preparation software, skills videos and to complete course materials utilizing word, excel and PDF documents.
+Purchase of Skill lab kits/ supplies, uniforms and nursing equipment.